π¬πͺ Georgian Recommended Learning Material

 (Click / Tap to expand the sections below)

-Alphabet and Basic Grammar
+Alphabet and basic Grammar

 Regarding the script, you can learn it with this video and practicing phrases.
 While the video gives you associations for each letter, you can really learn the alphabet while practicing.
 When you see the Georgian letters on the card, you can go to the card settings and switch the alphabet.